sttoracle/ORACASB/README.md

 ##  **Prerequisites**
 ___

-### **Signup for a SalesForce Trial Account**:
+### **Signup for a Salesforce Trial Account**:

->If you are following these instruction in the context of an Oracle workshop then a SalesForce Developer Account would have been automatically provisioned for you when you signed-up for the workshop .In the event you did not receive a trial account or you are not following these instruction in the context of a workshop then you can self-register for a SalesForce developer account by following the these instructions:
+>If you are following these instruction in the context of an Oracle workshop then a Salesforce Developer Account would have been automatically provisioned for you when you signed-up for the workshop .In the event you did not receive a trial account or you are not following these instruction in the context of a workshop then you can self-register for a Salesforce developer account by following the these instructions:

 #### **STEP 1**: Create Salesforce Developer Account
 First, we must acquire a new Salesforce developer account.
-Sign-up for a Salesforce developer account at https://developer.salesforce.com/signup (this is a free account, no credit card required).
+Sign-up for a Salesforce developer account at https://developer.Salesforce.com/signup (this is a free account, no credit card required).
 You will need an email address.
 After completing the signup process, check your email and click the account verification link.
 The verification link may look similar to this:

 ![](images/CASB/74FCDEE4-C1D1-49FE-960A-43BD91A87BBD.png)
 #### **STEP 2** Configure Salesforce Developer Account for CASB: